Skips, scaffolds, hoardings, materials and plant

 In some cases there are limits on who can or can’t take out a licence.
-For example only persons with ten million pounds of public liability insurance can take out a scaffold, hoarding, skip or container licence.
+For example, only persons with 10 million pounds of public liability insurance can take out a scaffold, hoarding, skip or container licence.
 These are normally dealt with by the respective specialist companies or main contractors on large projects.

 Rules for skips, scaffolding and other items on the highway

-The commonest things that need to be licensed are:
+The most common things that need to be licensed are:

 - building materials and plant (both those bought direct from builders’ merchants and materials / items ordered or used by contractors).
 Note that any sand, soil, gravel or other loose material has to be bagged or contained.
 Failing to do this can result in the responsible person being billed for clearing any drains affected